International Study Centre

 Find out more

 Receive your visa and book your travel.
 When booking your travel, make sure you arrive before your first day of term, so you don’t miss our valuable induction programme.
-Accommodation with the International Study Centre is usually available two days before the start of term.
+Accommodation booked with the University of Sussex International Study Centre is usually available two days before the start of term.

 Find out more

 In your first week, you will take part in orientation activities and get to know the people and places around you.
 These normally include tours, information talks, and team games.
-You will receive further information when your place at the International Study Centre is confirmed.
+You will receive further information when your place at the University of Sussex International Study Centre is confirmed.

 Important deadlines for your CAS